sandragodinhosilva/melange/README.md

 #### B2) Functional annotation
 Melange allows functional annotation of genomes with up to five databases: Pfam, COG, KEGG, CAZymes and MEROPS.

+Here are described the main characteristics of the annotation procedure with each database:
 <p align="center" width="100%">
     <img src="./docs/images/table.png" title="Annotation databases" width="600" >
 </p>

-**Pfam**: For the annotation with Pfam identifiers, a local database is created using HMMER v3.3 from the latest version of Pfam-A.hmm file (currently v35.0) downloaded from the downloaded from the [InterPro repository](ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release) A local database is constructed using HMMER v3.3.
+**Pfam**: For the annotation with Pfam identifiers, a local database is created using HMMER v3.3 from the latest version of Pfam-A.hmm file (currently v35.0) downloaded from the downloaded from the [InterPro repository](http://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/) A local database is constructed using HMMER v3.3.
 Once the local database has been created, query proteins are searched against it using the hmmscan function from the HMMER suite.
 The best hit per ORF (cut-off: -E 1e-5) is selected.

 **COG (Clusters of Orthologous Groups)**: The COG annotation procedure follows the [cdd2cog v0.2 workflow](https://github.com/aleimba/bac-genomics-scripts/tree/master/cdd2cog).
 First, several files are downloaded from the [NCBI's FTP server](https://ftp.ncbi.nlm.nih.gov/), including a preformatted database of the [NCBI's Conserved Domain Database (CDD) COG distribution](https://www.ncbi.nlm.nih.gov/cdd/) (2020 release).
 Query proteins are then blasted against this database using reverse position-specific BLAST (*rps-blast*) function from the Blast+ v2.9.0 suite and the results are parsed to a readable format with a Perl script (*cdd2cog.pl*).
 The best hit per ORF (cut-off: -E 1e-5) is selected.